Consumption Stimulus with Digital Coupons: Heterogeneity and Policy Design: Empirical Strategy

 Since $\text{Treat}_i$ is binary, equation \eqref{eq:HTE} constitutes a complete nonparametric specification.\footnote{Compared to the average effect model \eqref{eq:block_did}, model \eqref{eq:HTE} additionally controls for potential differential trends by $\mathbf{X}_i$, as well as any correlation between treatment status and treatment effect that could arise from residual imbalances in $\mathbf{X}_i$.
 In Section \ref{sec:hte-driver}, we compare the average treatment effect derived from this heterogeneous effects model to that estimated from the average effect model.} $\alpha(\textbf{X}_i)$ captures the heterogeneous treatment effects of interest.
 More precisely, it represents the conditional average treatment effect on the treated (CATT) for each individual, given their observed characteristics.
 In causal inference terminology, the variables $\textbf{X}_i$ are potential \textit{moderators} or \textit{effect modifiers} that predict variation in treatment effects.
 By modeling the treatment effect as a nonparametric function of $\textbf{X}_i$, we allow for complex patterns to emerge on how different factors jointly shape variation in spending responses.

 To estimate $\alpha(\textbf{X}_i)$, we partial out the influence of $f(\textbf{X}_i)$ by estimating the following residual-on-residual regression:

 where the nuisance functions $\mathbb{E}\left[\left.\Delta y_{i}\right|\mathbf{X}_{i}\right]$ and $\mathbb{E}\left[\left.\text{Treat}_{i}\right|\mathbf{X}_{i}\right]$ are estimated using machine learning estimators.\footnote{We implement the residual-on-residual orthogonalization procedure and estimate the causal forest model using the \texttt{grf} package in \texttt{R} \citep{Tibshirani2024}.
 The \texttt{grf} package allows users to supply pre-estimated nuisance functions, which it uses to perform orthogonalization prior to fitting the causal forest.
-We estimate the nuisance functions using the Super Learner \citep{Laan2007}.
-Following \citet{chernozhukov2018}, cross-fitting is used to mitigate overfitting and ensure that Neyman orthogonality holds asymptotically.} This procedure follows the double machine learning (DML) framework of \citet{chernozhukov2018}.\footnote{Through orthogonalization, this procedure avoids the need to estimate \(f(\mathbf{X}_i)\), whose errors may contaminate the estimation of \(\alpha(\mathbf{X}_i)\).
+We estimate these nuisance functions using both the default random forest learners in \texttt{grf} and the Super Learner ensemble method \citep{Laan2007}.
+Following \citet{Chernozhukov2018}, we apply cross-fitting to reduce overfitting and ensure that Neyman orthogonality holds asymptotically.
+Additional implementation details are provided in Section \ref{sec:tech}.} This procedure follows the double machine learning (DML) framework of \citet{Chernozhukov2018}.\footnote{Through orthogonalization, this procedure avoids the need to estimate \(f(\mathbf{X}_i)\), whose errors may contaminate the estimation of \(\alpha(\mathbf{X}_i)\).
 Alternatively, we can estimate the regression model \eqref{eq:HTE} directly, which involves learning both \(\alpha(\mathbf{X}_i)\) and \(f(\mathbf{X}_i)\) jointly.
-In Appendix~\ref{sec:hteapp}, we implement this direct strategy using alternative machine learning estimators and compare their performance with our benchmark results based on orthogonalization.} The associated moment condition satisfies Neyman orthogonality, which guarantees that the estimation of $\alpha(\textbf{X}_i)$ will be robust to first-order errors in nuisance function estimation.
+In Section \ref{sec:hteapp}, we implement this direct strategy using alternative machine learning estimators and compare their performance with our benchmark results based on orthogonalization.} The associated moment condition satisfies Neyman orthogonality, which guarantees that the estimation of $\alpha(\textbf{X}_i)$ will be robust to first-order errors in nuisance function estimation.